President & CEO

 Ashurst currently serves as the Executive Vice President at the RV Industry Association.
 In this role, he oversees teams leading the association’s membership, research, finance, IT, events, communications and marketing efforts – including the RV industry’s popular Go RVing campaign.

-Prior to joining the association, Ashurst served as vice president of communications for Travel Channel, the cable television network owned by Scripps Networks.
+Prior to joining the association, Ashurst served as vice president of communications for Travel Channel, the cable television network now owned by Warner Bros.
+Discovery.
 At Travel Channel, he served as the network’s prime media contact and oversaw all communications strategy, media relations, industry events, and campaign executions to support the key programming, brand, marketing, advertising, and affiliate sales and its aligned businesses.
 Earlier in his career, he held several communications positions in the broadcast satellite and travel industry.